 Staying organized throughout the school year and planning your assignments and tasks is crucial to your academic success.
 Make sure that you have an intuitive, uncomplicated tool that can help you stay on top of things.

-Study Cal (Free, iPhone, iPad)
+Study Cal (Free, iPhone, iPad) [No Longer Available]

 Keep track of everything each semester with Study Cal.
 This convenient planner and organizer lets you add classes, instructors, notes, grades, assignments, reminders, schedules, notes, and photos.
 You can even track your GPA and view a graph of your grade history.